What do you want to know?

 Nutrition highlights

-- Iron from meat is well absorbed and crucial after 6 months.
+- Iron — heme iron from meat is well absorbed and important from 6 months.

 Safety quick tips

-- Chicken must be fully cooked with no pink inside.
+- Chicken must be fully cooked with no pink inside and juices running clear.

 Common questions